-This begs the question: how effective are the different forms of contact tracing?
+This raises the question: how effective are the different forms of contact tracing?
 There have been no evaluations of the effectiveness of bulletin board contact tracing compared to classical contact tracing.
 Evaluating them using simulations is challenging without a natural way to conceptualize their components.
 To address this challenge, we divide the contact tracing problem into two components: contact set reconstruction and message routing.
+The former consists of figuring out who was in contact with the infected individual and the latter consists of getting a message to each of them to isolate.
 This enables us to implement simulations to compare manual contact tracing and bulletin board contact tracing.

 We implement the simulation by developing a stochastic discrete-time model based on the Susceptible, Exposed, Infected and Recovered (SEIR) framework of disease spread.
 We calibrate this model against what is known about SARS-CoV-2.
-We then implement a prototype manual contact tracing method and a bulletin board contact tracing method.
+We then implement a prototype manual contact tracing method, a bulletin board contact tracing method and a hybrid contact tracing method that combines both.
 And we compare their effectiveness in terms of the overall reproductive number, the incidence and the prevalence of disease.

-Our experiments show that bulletin board contact tracing performs similarly to manual contact tracing, or slightly wrose in some cases.
+Our experiments show that bulletin board contact tracing performs similarly to manual contact tracing, or slightly worse in some cases.
 It does not alter the overall reproductive number or the duration of disease compared to manual contact tracing.
-Bulletin board tracing reduces prevalence initially (Table 5), but then increases it.
+Bulletin board tracing reduces prevalence initially, but then increases it.
 Incidence follows a similar trajectory.
+A hybrid approach that adds bulletin board tracing to manual tracing significantly reduces the reproductive number, incidence, duration, and prevalence of disease compared to manual tracing alone.
 Considered together with the efficiency gains from using a bulletin board approach to contact tracing, this suggests that bulletin board tracing can potentially improve the effectiveness of manual contact tracing.

 Overall, the bulletin board approach is relatively easier to implement and requires many fewer resources than manual contact tracing.
-Even if the latter is automated it will likely still generate resistance for privacy reasons while also having accuracy issues.
-That bulletin board contact tracing performs as well as (or slightly worse than) manual contact tracing, is a strong argument in its favor.
-From a practical point of view, it is easier to implement and less resource intensive than manual tracing but gives comparable results, as we demonstrate with a new model.
+Even if the latter is automated it will likely still generate resistance for privacy reasons that will raise further accuracy issues.
+Our model demonstrates that bulletin board contact tracing performs as well as (or slightly worse than) manual contact tracing.
+Therefore, from a practical point of view, it can be more efficient than manual contact tracing.

-2 Types of Contact Tracing
+2 Types of contact tracing

-Contact tracing is a type of race against the spread of contagious disease (Kaplan et al., 2003).
+Contact tracing is a type of race against the spread of contagious disease [22].
 The disease spreads when one person infects at least one other.
-The number of people that a person directly infects under the assumption that everyone is equally susceptible is called the basic reproduction number $(R_0)$ .
-Contact tracing is a method of finding out who has been exposed, and potentially infected by an infected individual.
+The number of people that a person directly infects under the assumption that everyone is equally susceptible is called the basic reproduction number(R_0).
+Contact tracing is a method of finding out who has been exposed to and potentially infected by an infected individual [31].
 Once they are identified, they can be tested, treated and isolated to reduce the number of infections that would have otherwise occurred.
-All forms of contact tracing proceed backwards in time from the discovery of this index individual to isolate other potentially exposed individuals.
-It works when this backward tracing is faster than the forward disease spread (Kretzschmar et al., 2020; Ivers and Weitzner, 2020).
+All forms of contact tracing proceed backwards in time from the discovery of this index individual to isolate other potentially exposed individuals [6].
+It is able to slow disease spread when this backward tracing is faster than the forward disease spread [19, 27].
+Contact tracing is an important tool for combating pandemics [14].
+It is more effective against diseases like SARS, smallpox [15] and Tuberculosis [3] than influenza [25].
+Contact tracing effectiveness is significantly affected by individual behavior [12].